Plus500 vs ATFX Comparison

 How do Plus500 and ATFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while ATFX requires a minimum deposit of $500.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while ATFX offers spreads of -1.
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8, while ATFX offers spreads of N/A. Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or ATFX?